bigfix/developer.bigfix.com/site/reference/types/task-definition.md

 # type: task definition

-The &lt;task definition&lt; inspectors give access to the components of a task, such as the settings, triggers, actions and registration information.
+The &lt;task definition&gt; inspectors give access to the components of a task, such as the settings, triggers, actions and registration information.

 # action of &lt;task definition&gt; : task action